libresh/libre.sh/doc/getting-started-as-a-hoster.md

 * When running backups, you sometimes can't avoid seeing some of the modified filenames flying by (depending on the backup software)
 * After explicit permission of the user, when this is useful for tech support (e.g. fix a corrupt mysql database for them)

+In version 0.1 no user data exists because the TLS cert is part of the hoster-data, and so are the secondary email address to forward to and the git repository to pull the website content from.
+We don't need to back up users' websites, because they are already versioned and  backed up in the git repository from which we're pulling it in.

 # Backups
-This folder structure contains all the critical data of your operations as an IndieHoster, from start to finish, so make sure you don't ever lose it, no matter what calamity may strike.
+Your user-data, hoster-data, and billing folders together contain all the critical data of your operations as an IndieHoster, from start to finish, so make sure you don't ever lose it, no matter what calamity may strike.
 Once a month, put a copy of it on a USB stick, and put that in a physically safe place.

 You may give a trusted person an emergency key to your infrastructure, in case you walk under a bus.
 Think about the risk of data loss and